-Specialty testing can be utilized if necessary, to evaluate your bodies ability to use nutrients from foods and specific types of genetic testing to evaluate your own unique DNA through the use of a mouth swab right here in our office.
+Dr. Sharon Clevenger has a Doctor of Science in Integrative Healthcare and is a psychiatric nurse practitioner and senior clinical supervisor for the Indiana Center for Cognitive Behavior Therapy (CBT).
+The Center specializes in psychiatric medication management and Integrative Functional Medicine approaches that combine cognitive behavioral psychotherapy, psychiatric medications when needed, gastrointestinal and nutritional factors that contribute to illness.
+Specialty genetic or nutrient testing might be ordered to evaluate your bodies ability to use nutrients from foods, and to evaluate how your DNA may affect your mood and health.
+DNA testing uses a mouth swab in your own home or right here in our office!
 Your genetic information is evaluated in conjunction with your own unique story, experiences and environmental factors to help guide treatment decisions, and possibly even determine why you are vulnerable to certain symptoms, and what medication, or nutritional supplements, might be the best option for you.

 Kimberlee Winnett has over 20 years of experience working in social services with the last 7 years specific to community mental health.
 She holds her Master of Social Work Degree from the University of New England in Maine and her Bachelor of Social Work Degree from Brescia University in Kentucky.
 Kimberlee is a Licensed Social Worker in the State of Indiana and has served on the Indiana Systems of Care in multiple communities.